OrlandoTwoWheelDev/block-37/README.md

 ## The Climb
 - Create tables
   - Customers #
-  - Products
+  - Products #
-  - Reviews
+  - Reviews #
+- Create functions in the seperate files #
-- Add info into tables
+- Add info into tables #
-- Check to ensure tables have been created in PSQL
+- Check to ensure tables have been created in PSQL #
 - Push to github

 ## The Nightmare